iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 ### Definition of Learning Problem

-In order to proceed, I first specify a widely used formulation of training of neural network as an optimization problem.
+In order to proceed, I first specify a widely used formulation of training of the neural network as an optimization problem.

 I assume that some data is given in the form of the matrix \\(X \in R^{n \times m}\\) (locations of data points) and a vector \\(Y \in R^{n} \\) (values to fit at points \\(X\\)).
 Outputs of such network for every training point I write as \\( f(X, W) \to R^{n} \\), with net parameters denoted as \\( W \in R^{k} \\).
 I formulate the learning problem in the vector form as the following optimization problem: